jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

 we would know the class type and could load the class definition to learn about the identifier.
 That is all fine until the class is not actually on the application classpath in the first place.
-This is one of the reasons why SBDG’s JSON support serializes JSON to VMware GemFire's PDX format.
+This is one of the reasons why [spring-boot-gemfire-name]’s JSON support serializes JSON to [vmware-gemfire-name]'s PDX format.
 There might not be a class definition, which would lead to a `NoClassDefFoundError` or `ClassNotFoundException`.